 Travelling with Younger Kids – there is no doubt it can be a challenge!
 You have to take twice as much stuff as you normally might need.
 Everything has to be planned with military precision especially if you happen to be flying anywhere.

-We have always travelled with our kids, who are now 17 and 15, both by car and plane.
+We have always travelled with our kids, both by car and plane.
 We took Miss Oz to Canberra for the weekend when she was about 3 months old and flew to the Gold Coast with her when she was 10 months old.